-- Physical assaults of a sexual nature, such as: - Rape, sexual battery, molestation or attempts to commit these assaults and - Intentional physical conduct that is sexual in nature, such as touching, pinching, patting, grabbing, brushing against another's body, or poking another's body. - Unwanted sexual advances, propositions or other sexual comments, such as: Sexually oriented gestures, notices, remarks, jokes, or comments about a person's sexuality or sexual experience. - Preferential treatment or promises of preferential treatment to an employee for submitting to sexual conduct, including soliciting or attempting to solicit any employee to engage in sexual activity for compensation or reward or disparate treatment for rejecting sexual conduct. - Subjecting or threats of subjecting an employee to unwelcome sexual attention or conduct or intentionally making performance of the employee's job more difficult because of the employee's sex. - Sexual or discriminatory displays or publications anywhere at the workplace by employees, such as: - Displaying pictures, cartoons, posters, calendars, graffiti, objections, promotional materials, reading materials, or other materials that are sexually suggestive, sexually demeaning or pornographic or bringing to work or possessing any such material to read, display or view at work. - Reading publicly or otherwise publicizing in the work environment materials that are in any way sexually revealing, sexually suggestive, sexually demeaning or pornographic; and restrooms or sim r other materials pur ilar rooms).
+- Physical assaults of a sexual nature, such as: - Rape, sexual battery, molestation or attempts to commit these assaults and - Intentional physical conduct that is sexual in nature, such as touching, pinching, patting, grabbing, brushing against another's body, or poking another's body. - Unwanted sexual advances, propositions or other sexual comments, such as:

+Sexually oriented gestures, notices, remarks, jokes, or comments about a person's sexuality or sexual experience.

+- Preferential treatment or promises of preferential treatment to an employee for submitting to sexual conduct, including soliciting or attempting to solicit any employee to engage in sexual activity for compensation or reward or disparate treatment for rejecting sexual conduct. - Subjecting or threats of subjecting an employee to unwelcome sexual attention or conduct or intentionally making performance of the employee's job more difficult because of the employee's sex. - Sexual or discriminatory displays or publications anywhere at the workplace by employees, such as: - Displaying pictures, cartoons, posters, calendars, graffiti, objections, promotional materials, reading materials, or other materials that are sexually suggestive, sexually demeaning or pornographic or bringing to work or possessing any such material to read, display or view at work. - Reading publicly or otherwise publicizing in the work environment materials that are in any way sexually revealing, sexually suggestive, sexually demeaning or pornographic; and - Displaying signs or other materials purporting to segregate an employee by sex in an area of the workplace (other than restrooms or similar rooms).

 The illustrations of harassment and sexual harassment above are not to be construed as an all inclusive list of prohibited acts under this policy.
 Moreover, please note that while in most situations a personal relationship is a private matter, these relationships are not appropriate in a professional setting, particularly where one of the parties has management or supervisory responsibilities.
-As such, consensual relationships in the workplace may violate TPS policy.
+As such, consensual relationships in the workplace may violate LA Leadership policy.